BR19-gh/online-store-billing-system/README.md

 ##### GET'/product/&lt;int:idIn&gt;'

-- This route will get a product in the database using the `id` to check if it can be added, and returns if successful:
+- This route will get a product from the database using the `id` to check if it can be added, and returns if successful:

 ```json